RylanBauermeister/mixxy/README.md

   - React Routing for situational element display
   - Persistent linking of drinks to a user profile
   - Utilization of an iframe to add site music
+  - Use of Semantic UI CSS across a site

 ## Setup